matthiasn/talk-transcripts/Czaplicki_Evan/TheHardPartsOfOpenSource.md

 2013.
 Yeah."

 So one thing that is common is like, well if it is so much work, why don't you just delegate the work?
+Right?
 So this is a comment I got in real life, and the italics are from the person talking to me.

 [Time 0:04:31]
 ```
-slide title:
+slide title: Pattern

-"There's another way to deal with this that can improve the current
+[new text added to previous slide:]

-situation and keep everyone (most of the people?) happy:
+There's another way to deal with this that can improve the current
-_delegation_."
+situation and keep everyone (most of the people?) happy: _delegation_.
 ```

 They said, "There is another way to deal with this.
 Delegation."
 And